Shapes

 Figures

 You can set the Shape.figure property to commonly named kinds of shapes.
-When using GraphObject,make, you can pass the figure name as a string argument.
+When using the constructor or GraphObject.make, you can pass the figure name as a string argument.
 You may also need to set the GraphObject.desiredSize or GraphObject.width and GraphObject.height properties, although it is also common to have the size determined by the Panel that the shape is in.

 Here are several of the most often used Shape figures: